COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Signs and Symptoms of Impaction

 The patient may exhibit symptoms similar to constipation or present with symptoms unrelated to the gastrointestinal system.
 If the impaction presses on the sacral nerves, the patient may experience back pain.
-If the impaction presses on the ureters, bladder, or urethra, urinary symptoms can develop.
-These symptoms include increased or decreased frequency or urgency of urination, or urinary retention.
+If the impaction presses on the ureters, bladder, or urethra, urinary symptoms, such as urinary retention or increased or decreased frequency or urgency of urination, may develop.

 When abdominal distention occurs, movement of the diaphragm is compromised, leading to insufficient aeration with subsequent hypoxia and left ventricular dysfunction.
 Hypoxia can, in turn, precipitate angina or tachycardia.
 If the vasovagal response is stimulated by the pressure of impaction, the patient may become dizzy and hypotensive.